AcademyPgh/Evaluations/Module 2/Exercise Three.md

 Write a program that can do the following:

 Ask the user for a sentence.
-Return the number of each letter in the sentence.
-Bonus points for ordering the list from highest to lowest.
+Return the number of times each letter appears in the sentence.
+Bonus points for ordering the list from most frequent to least.

 ```
 Please enter a sentence